HenrikJoreteg/human-javascript/ch04-organizing-your-code.md

     // See Chapter 10 for more detail.
     ...
   },

-  // Render a page view passed by the router
-  renderPage: function () { ... }

   // Alias to Backbone.history object so we can
   // do app.navigate('/someother/page') from